hapijs/joi/API.md

       - `context` - optional parameter, to provide context to your error if you are using the `template`.
     - return an `Error` - same as when you directly provide an `Error`, but you can customize the error message based on the errors.
-- `options`:
-  - `self` - Boolean value indicating whether the error handler should be used for all errors or only for errors occurring on this property (`true` value).
-This concept only makes sense for `array` or `object` schemas as other values don't have children.
-Defaults to `false`.

 Note that if you provide an `Error`, it will be returned as-is, unmodified and undecorated with any of the normal joi error properties.
 If validation fails and another error is found before the error